Cisplatin/Grandmaster/README.md

 ## Features To-do:
 - Load games in .PGN format
-- Load/save players
+- Option to load/save players
-- Promote pawns
 - Move with standard PGN notation
 - Stalemate if moves are repeated enough
 - Method to allow for draw control